 Opening hours: Mon - Fri: 9am - 5pm (closed on Sat & Sun)

 Copley Square is the place to mingle and people-watch in Boston.
 This public square sits in the heart of the city’s Back Bay neighborhood.
 On one end sits the main branch of the Boston Public Library, at the other is the stunning Trinity Church, and towering above is the John Hancock Tower.
 Copley Square is surrounded by great shopping spots and restaurant options.
 It’s a great spot to get some takeout and sit on the benches around the fountain to rest your feet.

 Duration: 2 hours

 A city with popular attractions and hidden gems

-Boston may attract visitors because of the famous spots on this list.
+The multitude of things Boston is known for can capture anyone’s attention.
 However, what will really win your heart are all the hidden gems in this city.
 Stroll through the impressive brownstones and leafy streets of Beacon Hill.
 Grab a pastry or plate of pasta in the North End.
 Head across the river and check out the trendy neighborhoods in Somerville and Cambridge.
 Whether you see just well-known sights or travel off the beaten path, you’re sure to love Boston enough to return again!